gbif/hp-gb32/programme.md

 Time: TBC
 Venue: TBC

-*Note that the date for the dinner has not been fully confirmed so the date may change.
-All Governing Board delegates, GBIF committee members and invited observers are invited to join the dinner*
+*All Governing Board delegates, GBIF committee members and invited observers are invited to join the dinner*

 ### Wednesday, 2 October 2024 (in person or virtual attendance)
 **Symposium**